ModellingWebLab/WLDocs/infrastructure.md

 [Look here for issue tracking / project management](https://github.com/ModellingWebLab/project_issues/issues)

-The best description of the full infrastructure is currently given as an [Ansible configuration](https://github.com/ModellingWebLab/deployment)
+The best description of the full infrastructure is currently given as an [Ansible configuration](https://github.com/ModellingWebLab/deployment).
+There is an "ansible playbook" that can install the Web Lab for servers or locally, and load updates etc.